-- 1. Before establishing business relations with the customer; - 2.
-When carrying out any occasional transaction: (i) with a value of at least 20,000 Moldovan lei (about 1,000 euros) if the transaction is executed in a single operation through payment services providers (electronic transactions included), or (ii) with a value at least of 300,000 Moldovan lei (about 15,000 euros), whether the transaction is executed in a single operation or in several operations; - 3.
-When there is a suspicion of money laundering, regardless of any derogation, exemption or threshold.
-The suspicious character of the transaction is established individually by taking into account the indexes of suspected transactions provided by the NAC Order No. 118 and the Methodology on Identification of Suspicious Activities and Transactions of Money Laundering and Terrorism Financing, enacted by the Government of Republic of Moldova (in force as of June 1, 2018): - 4.
-When there are any doubts about the veracity, sufficiency or accuracy of previously obtained client's identification data; - 5.
-When at the time of collecting the wins or when placing a stake (or both situations), transactions of at least 40,000 Moldovan lei were made (about 2,000 euros);

-■ 6.
-When the persons selling assets are carrying out cash occasional transactions of at least 200,000 Moldovan lei (about 10,000 euros), whether the transactions is executed in a single operation or in several operations.
+- · Before establishing business relations with the customer; - When carrying out any occasional transaction: (i) with a value of at least 20,000 Moldovan lei (about 1,000 euros) if the transaction is executed in a single operation through payment services providers (electronic transactions included), or (ii) with a value at least of 300,000 Moldovan lei (about 15,000 euros), whether the transaction is executed in a single operation or in several operations; - When there is a suspicion of money laundering, regardless of any derogation, exemption or threshold.
+The suspicious character of the transaction is established individually by taking into account the indexes of suspected transactions provided by the Guidelines on Suspicious Activities or Transaction (approved by FIU Order No. 118/2007) and the Methodology on Identification of Suspicious Activities and Transactions of Money Laundering and Terrorism Financing (approved by the Government Resolution No.496/2018); - When there are any doubts about the veracity, sufficiency or accuracy of previously obtained client's identification data; - When at the time of collecting the wins or when placing a stake (or both situations), transactions of at least 40,000 Moldovan lei were made (about 2,000 euros); - When the persons selling assets are carrying out cash occasional transactions of at least 200,000 Moldovan lei (about 10,000 euros), whether the transactions is executed in a single operation or in several operations.